Milfje/Dictionate/README.md

 ### Default

-By default, `Dictionary.exe` expects a source file with the `-s` parameter.
+By default, `Dictionate.exe` expects a source file with the `-s` parameter.
 In the default mode, the depth (number of words to concatenate to the source list max) is set to 2 and repetition is set to false.
 This means the words in your source list won't by combined with themselves.

 ```
 Dictionary.exe -s input.txt